spikeganush/trickydex/PROJECT_DOCUMENTATION.md

 This ensures that when a user returns to the app, their previous game configurations are automatically loaded, creating a seamless and personalized experience.

+### 4. Save and Resume Game

+The save and resume feature allows players to exit a game and continue it later.

+- **Game State Types**:
+  - `EnhancedGameState`: Extends the base `GameState` interface to include additional properties needed for saving the complete game state, such as current variation, entrance, difficulty settings, and selected categories.
+  - `ActiveGameState`: Wraps the enhanced game state with a timestamp for when it was saved.

+- **Storage Functions**:
+  - `saveActiveGame()`: Saves the current game state with a timestamp.
+  - `loadActiveGame()`: Loads the saved game state if it exists.
+  - `clearActiveGame()`: Clears the saved game state when a game is completed or abandoned.

+- **User Interface**:
+  - **Game Setup Screen**: Shows a "Resume Game" button when a saved game exists, along with the timestamp of when it was saved.
+Players can choose to resume the game or delete the save.
+  - **Game Play Screen**: Automatically saves the game state when the player navigates away and shows a confirmation dialog.

+- **Navigation**:
+  - When resuming a game, the app navigates directly to the game play screen with the saved state loaded.
+  - When starting a new game, the app clears any existing saved state.

+- **Game Completion**:
+  - When a game is completed (a winner is determined), the saved state is automatically cleared.
+  - Players can also explicitly abandon a game, which will clear the saved state.

+This feature ensures that players never lose their progress and can pick up where they left off, making the app more user-friendly and accommodating to interrupted gameplay sessions.

 ## Reference Documentation

 ### TrickList.md